 The largest power plants in Sweden are: gas – Öresundsverket, with total capacity of 440 MW [23], oil; Karlshamn (Stärnö) Oil-fired power plant, with installed capacity of 1 005 MW, combined cycle; and Aroskraft (Vasteras) Combined Power Plant with installed capacity of 650 MW [24,25].
 In the southern part of the country, on the coast of the Baltic Sea, there are three nuclear power plants; the most powerful of these is Ringhals Nuclear Power Plant (3 932 MW) [26].

 As mentioned previously, the level of solar radiation in the most densely populated areas of the country can reach 2.7 kWh/m2, which is a sufficient resource for the production of energy through photovoltaics [9].
-There is one large photovoltaic station, Onsmyran Solar PV Plant, with installed capacity of 1 MW [29].
+Work on Sweden's first truly large-scale solar farm at Hultsfred Airport began in October 2023.The solar farm will have a capacity of 100 MW and will be located on 136 hectares.The solar farm is expected to be connected to the grid in the spring of 2025, with full commercial operation beginning in late 2025 [29].

 The level of municipal waste is 431 kg per person per year [14].
 There is large number of waste-processing plants of various capacities, including 10 power plants with a capacity of more than 200 000 tpy.
 The largest is Stockholm-Högdalen Waste-to-Energy Plant with an installed capacity of 600 000 tpy [31].
 The ScanDust Landskrona Plasma Gasification Plant has an installed capacity of 200 TPD [32].